 It may take up to 5 to 7 hours depending on your meat size and quality.
 After smoking your brisket inside you will notice the internal temperature rise gradually.
 Using a thermometer you can monitor such changes without the need to seal the lid with your smoker.

 Many factors apply it’s one main reason smoking is considered either art or science.
-The most important thing is estimates about how long and how good it takes to smoke meat.
+The most important thing is to estimate how long and how good it takes to smoke meat.

 How Long Does Brisket Stall Last?